//TEST YOUR INFRASTRUCTURE

-Penetration Testing
+AI Penetration Testing

 Protect your data, secure your future.
 Penetration Testing, also known as a pen test or ethical hacking, is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system.
 Penetration Testing is performed to identify weaknesses (or vulnerabilities), including the potential for unauthorized parties to gain access to the system's features and data, as well as strengths, enabling a full risk assessment to be completed.
 Stetson’s experienced team of certified ethical hackers are ready to perform any of the following types of penetration testing for your organization:

-External Penetration Testing
+AI Penetration Testing

+Internal penetration testing is a type of ethical hacking in which testers with initial access to a network attempt to compromise it from the inside to intrude and gain further access.
+The insider or tester with network access simulates the actions of a real attack.
 External penetration testing (also known as external network penetration testing) is a security assessment of an organization's perimeter systems.
 The aim of external penetration testing is to find ways to compromise your accessible (external) systems and services, gain access to sensitive information, and discover methods an attacker could use to attack your clients or users.
 Stetson’s team of security professionals will replicate the activities of real hackers to attempt to gain control of systems and test any weaknesses discovered to see how far a malicious attacker could tunnel into your network and what the business impact of a successful attack would be.

 Social Engineering